-Public Service Company of Colorado (PSCO) and the Customer signed a Generation Interconnection Feasibility Study Agreement to evaluate the feasibility of interconnecting 50 MW of solar photovoltaic generation in the San Luis Valley (SLV), Colorado.
-The primary Point of Interconnection (POI) is the San Luis Valley 230 kV Substation.
-The Customer's solar facility consists of photovoltaic solar arrays, interconnecting to a 34.5 kV collector bus with one (1) dedicated 34.5/230 kV step-up transformer.
+Public Service Company of Colorado (PSCO) and the Customer signed a Generation Interconnection Feasibility Study Agreement to evaluate the feasibility of interconnecting 50 MW of solar photovoltaic in San Luis Valley (SLV), Colorado.
+The primary point of interconnection is at San Luis Valley 115 kV substation.
+The Customer's solar facility consists of photovoltaic solar arrays, interconnecting to a 34.5 kV collector bus with one (1) dedicated 34.5/115 kV step-up transformer.
 Figure 1 shows the general area of San Luis Valley Region.
-Figure 2 shows the one-line of the proposed project.
-The proposed commercial operation in-service date is November 1, 2016 with an assumed back feed date of six months prior to the Commercial Operation Date (COD).
+Figure 2 shows the budgeted one-line of the San Luis Valley substation.
+The proposed commercial operation in-service date is November 1, 2016 with an assumed back feed date of six months prior to Commercial Operation Date (COD3).